OwenDa/portfolio-3/README.md

 <img src="assets/images/screenshots/help-section-flow.png" alt="An overview of the screens available from within the Help section, including the error message shown in the event of an invalid selection." height="auto" width="95%">
   <br/><br/>
 T-Tester's primary function is to carry out an independent t-test, comparing the means of two samples and determining the statistical significance of any difference identified.
 This function is accessible from the "Run Tests" option of the Main Menu.
 The user is then asked to enter a username/ID.
 This ID will be saved along with the results of the test process when completed.
-The ID may be anything the user wishes, provided it is two character or more in length.
+The ID may be anything the user wishes, provided it is two or more characters in length.
 This allows for initials to be used as an ID if desired.
 If the username is less than two characters in length or the user submits empty input, an error message is shown and the user is prompted to enter the information again.
 All error messages requiring re-entry are detailed in [Testing](#test-cases) as test cases.

 <img src="assets/images/screenshots/run-tests-username-flow.png" alt="The user is asked to enter an ID." height="auto" width="60%">
   <br/><br/>